egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 1. If it won't cause a problem, I would drop the duplicates.

-2. Alternatively, I can take the row form of the data and apply the same procedures until the recent error is resolved.
+2. Alternatively, I can take the raw format of the data and apply the same procedures until the recent error is resolved.

 **12.** Missing data